What’s Next When A Patient Completes Care?

 To support the referral stage of the funnel, there needs to be an emphasis in the clinic on asking for referrals.
 You can also give print materials that make it easy for current patients to refer.
 Furthermore, promotions and engagement on Facebook and Twitter can make it easy for patients to share your information with friends and family.

 The PT patient funnel is ultimately circular from Referral to Introduction.
 The feedback and recommendations of current patients supports the sharing of your clinic’s information with friends, family, and doctors.
-To learn more about the patient funnel and how to best market your physical therapy practice, sign up for a free download of our 7 Secrets to Attracting New Patients through Online and Social Media.
+To learn more about the patient funnel and how to best market your physical therapy practice, Check out our Marketing Funnel Training Workshop here.